lhotse-speech/lhotse/docs/cuts.rst

 There are three cut classes:

-- :class:`Cut`, also referred to as "simple cut", can be traced back to a single particular recording (and channel).
+- :class:`MonoCut`, also referred to as "simple cut", can be traced back to a single particular recording (and channel).
 - :class:`PaddingCut` is an "artificial" recording used for padding other Cuts through mixing to achieve uniform duration.
-- :class:`MixedCut` is a collection of :class:`Cut` and :class:`PaddingCut` objects, together with mix parameters: offset and desired sound-to-noise ratio (SNR) for each track.
+- :class:`MixedCut` is a collection of :class:`MonoCut` and :class:`PaddingCut` objects, together with mix parameters: offset and desired sound-to-noise ratio (SNR) for each track.
 Both the offset and the SNR are relative to the first cut in the mix.

-Each of these types has additional attributes that are not common - e.g., it makes sense to specify *start* for :class:`Cut` to locate it in the source recording, but it is undefined for :class:`MixedCut` and :class:`PaddingCut`.
+Each of these types has additional attributes that are not common - e.g., it makes sense to specify *start* for :class:`MonoCut` to locate it in the source recording, but it is undefined for :class:`MixedCut` and :class:`PaddingCut`.

 Cut manifests
 *************